mvukov/rules_ros2/README.md

 At the moment it is supported:

 - Building of C++ and Python nodes (rclcpp and rclpy work).
+- C/C++/Python code generation for interfaces (messages, services and actions).
 - Defining ROS2 deployments with `ros2_launch` Bazel macro.
-- C/C++/Python code generation for interfaces (messages, services and actions).
+- Defining ROS2 tests with `ros2_test` Bazel macro.
 - Only CycloneDDS middleware can be interfaced at the moment.

 ROS2 package versions target ROS2 Foxy from mid 2021.